umcu/clinlp/CONTRIBUTING.md

 For any questions, issues or feature requests, our preferred way of communication is through [issues](https://github.com/umcu/clinlp/issues), GitHubs built-in issue tracker.
 This way, the entire community can benefit from the discussion.
 If this is not an option, you can also reach out to us by e-mail: [analytics@umcutrecht.nl](mailto:analytics@umcutrecht.nl).

+To create an issue right now, you can use the following link: [Create an issue](https://github.com/umcu/clinlp/issues/new).

 We will try to respond to your questions, issues or feature requests as soon as possible.
 Please keep in mind that we are with a small group of maintainers, so we might not always be able to get back to you within a few days.

 ### Questions

-If you have any questions about the project, how to use it, or how to contribute, please [create an issue](https://github.com/umcu/clinlp/issues/new).
-Make sure to include as much information as possible, such as:
+If you have any questions about the project, please include at least the following information in your issue:

 - A clear and descriptive title
-- A detailed description of the question
+- A description of the question
 - Any other relevant information

 ### Bug reports

-If you encounter a bug, such as an error or unexpected behavior, please [create an issue](https://github.com/umcu/clinlp/issues/new).
-Make sure to include as much information as possible, such as:
+If you encounter a bug, such as an error or unexpected behavior, please include at least the following information in your issue:

 - A clear and descriptive title
 - A detailed description of the bug